THAILAND IS OPEN!

 You'll need to provide proof of full vaccination from an approved vaccine at least 14 days before travelling must be shown - if you received your vaccine in the UK you can use your NHS vaccine record as proof of vaccine status.
 A negative PCR test must also be taken no more than 72 hours before travel and you must have an insurance policy with coverage of no less than $50,000 US.

 Can I travel to Thailand if I’m unvaccinated?

 From the 1st of May.
 Travellers from all countries who are not fully vaccinated will need to provide a negative covid PCR test taken no later than 72 hours before arrival.

 Do I need a negative test to enter Thailand?

-Travellers must present evidence of a negative PCR test issued no more than 72 hours before departure.
+From 1st of May those travellers who are not fully vaccinated/ unvaccinated will need to show evidence of a negative PCR test issued no more than 72 hours before departure.

 Do I need a vaccine to enter Thailand?

 You don’t need a vaccine to enter Thailand as Covid vaccines are not mandatory, however, if you are not fully vaccinated, you must will need to provide a negative COVID PCR test before travel.